-A pertinent question organizations want an answer for is about the need of casb solution when there are other sources of security measures already in place like a firewall.
-But what a Cloud Access Security Broker (CASB) solutions does is that it helps in protecting the cloud and SaaS applications from cyber attacks, data loss and other insider threats etc.
+Pertinent question organizations want an answer for is about the need for casb solution when there are other sources of security measures already in place like a firewall.
+But what a Cloud Access Security Broker (CASB) solutions do is that it helps in protecting the cloud and SaaS applications from cyber attacks, data loss, and other insider threats, etc.

 Need of CASB Solution to Solve the Problems:

 The biggest challenge being faced with cloud working environments is easy and quick access of data from anywhere, at any given time, and also from any device.
 This is for sure that such flexibility results in higher productivity levels of professionals at work, but also at the same time, this poses a serious cloud security threat as well as critical data is exposed and thus is at the stake of being lost or stolen or leaked.
 Usually, confidential sensitive information gets leaked and data breaches take place either by the organization’s people who are working within the system or sometimes even by outsiders with malicious intent.

 Comparing firewalls with CASB is like comparing the conventional with the latest data security solutions.

 A firewall is like the front-end barrier for protection.
 The task of firewalls is to show the applications in use and where the data is headed to.
 Other than this, they allow the blacklisting and whitelisting (approval & denial) of specific applications.
 But the drawback is that it doesn’t tell us about the new applications which aren’t there in either of the lists, thus exposing a gap.
 Some of the other demerits of firewalls are that they do not provide granular visibility into malicious attacks or insider threats.
 Also, any anomalies in the cloud application usage by the organizations are not looked into as well as the employee’s compliance with key regulations.
 All these problems are resolved with the effective CASB solution.